 The suppliers weren’t openly identified as such, but a third of the file was made up of excellent suppliers, a third were moderate, and a third were low performers.
 All of them had had at least one issue – a “quality escape” where they exceeded the industry-acceptable limit of one defective part per million – but the good ones had had very minor issues, while the low performers were relatively riddled with them.

-A team of Dun & Bradstreet data scientists grabbed markers, a whiteboard and D&B’s database of more than 265 million companies to determine riskiness of each Tier 1’s supply chain, taking into consideration the tier level and the magnitude of risk of each sub-tier supplier.
+A team of Dun & Bradstreet data scientists grabbed markers, a whiteboard and D&B’s database of more than hundreds of millions of companies to determine riskiness of each Tier 1’s supply chain, taking into consideration the tier level and the magnitude of risk of each sub-tier supplier.
 To ensure a fair assessment of all sub-tier suppliers and to eliminate any anomalies – such as a random one-time event that would briefly trip the sub-tier supplier into a higher-risk level – the analysis of each Tier 1’s supply chain incorporated two years of historical data.

 They determined that a problem with a Tier 1 supplier would lag problems within the sub-tier.
 Said another way, a Tier 1 could be performing well, but unbeknownst to that company, one of its suppliers might be experiencing a financial issue or other adverse business circumstance.
 A few months later, those issues would manifest themselves in a problem with the Tier 1.
 The Tier 1 got sick a few months after its own suppliers started sneezing.